-(update 10-4-2017) Larry Walters at Bones Bait Shop (501-354-9900) said the water is clear and is at a normal level.
-Surface water temperature tumbled in a week to 77 degrees.
-Crappie are chasing shad and are in 10-12 feet depth.
+(updated 10-11-2017) Larry Walters at Bones Bait Shop (501-354-9900) had no report this week.
+In last week’s report, Larry said t hat the dropping water temperature (down to 77 degrees) had crappie chasing shad in 10-12 feet depth.
 Use minnows and jigs.
-Reports have been good on catches.
 Bass reports were good, with anglers using crankbaits or buzzbaits.
-Catfishing is good.
-The fish are in 10-12 feet depth.
-No reports on white bass.
-Bream are fair on worms or crickets.
+Catfishing was good in 10-12 feet depth.
+Bream were fair on worms or crickets.

 Bishop Park Ponds

-(update 9-20-2017) Lisa’s Bait Shop (501-778-6944) said catfish and bream have been biting for folks fishing with crickets and redworms.
-Bass have been hitting minnows and red soft-plastic worms.
-Crappie have been biting fairly well on No. 4 and pink minnows but most have been small.
+(updated 10-11-2017) Lisa’s Bait Shop (501-778-6944) said catfish have really been biting well on minnows chicken livers and bait shrimp.
+Bream fishing has been fair with crickets and redworms.
+Bass have been hitting minnows and red plastic worms and lizards.
+Crappie have been biting occasionally on pink and No. 4 minnows.

 Saline River Access in Benton